open-mmlab/mmengine/docs/en/design/runner.md

 # Runner

 Deep learning algorithms usually share similar pipelines for training, validation and testing.
-Therefore, MMengine designed `Runner` to simplify the construction of this pipeline.
+Therefore, MMengine designed `Runner` to simplify the construction of these pipelines.
 In most cases, users can use our default `Runner` directly.
 If you find it not feasible to implement your ideas, you can also modify it or customize your own runner.